 The Office of Admissions offers a variety of services and resources to assist prospective students with the undergraduate admissions application process.
-Undergraduate applicants are encouraged to use all available resources, especially consultation with the University's admissions representatives and counselors and the resources of the University's admissions centers.
+Undergraduate applicants are encouraged to use all available resources, especially consultation with the University's admissions representatives and counselors.

-Admissions representatives work and live in communities throughout the state of Texas.
-The University's regional admissions centers and representatives provide detailed information about, and assistance with, the freshman and transfer admissions and enrollment processes through consultation, information sessions, and local events.
+Admissions representatives work in communities throughout the state of Texas.
+The University's admissions representatives provide detailed information about, and assistance with, the freshman and transfer admissions and enrollment processes through consultation, information sessions, and local events